Before you confirm whether or not you are pregnant, there are subtle early pregnancy signs that give you clues.

 Some early pregnancy signs may have similarities with premenstrual syndrome (PMS).
 But it is possible to tell them apart.
-It is also possible to know you are pregnant even before you pee on a stick!
-Yes it is!
+It is possible to know you are pregnant even before you pee on a stick!
+Yes, it is!

-I know quite a few people who have mistakenly aborted pregnancies because they took drugs that aren’t safe in pregnancy.
-With the reason being that, they didn’t know they were.
+I have read stories about erroneously aborted pregnancies because drugs that aren’t safe in pregnancy were taken.
+The reason being that, they didn’t know they were pregnant in the first place.

 I read another heartbreaking story about a woman who had been trying to conceive for years only to have aborted the pregnancy unknowingly.

-Don’t mistaken that headache or that tummy upset for what it feels like.
+Don’t mistake that headache or that tummy upset for what it feels like and self medicate.

 Is it time to pee on a stick or see a doctor?